Nazism in Sweden: Swedish Nazis and sympathizers

 Many individuals who had been active in the Nazi movement have connections in established Swedish society.
 These include eminent individuals and professionals such as police officers.
 One of the most famous Swedes with links to nazism is the founder of IKEA, Ingvar Kamprad.
 He joined the New Swedish Movement (NSR) in 1942 and was actively involved in recruitment and sales of nationalist merchandise.
 He also made donations.
 The NSR's organ "The Way Forward" (Vägen Framåt) described IKEA in 1991 as a corporate project in line with National Socialist ideology and praised Kamprad's loyalty to the ideals of his youth.

 Only in recent years has the Swedish press acknowledged Queen Silvia's father, Walter Sommerlath, was a member of the German NSDAP, and never left it.
 Another well-known Swede who sympathized with Hitler was the writer and explorer Sven Hedin who was a member of the National Society of Sweden-Germany (riksföreningen Sverige-Tyskland).

-A number of Swedish Nazis and sympathizers were active members of the military, most notably was the future colonel Alf Meyerhöffer, one of the three MPs who left the Rightist party to join the SNF.
-After the war, it was revealed a number of senior military personnel made financial contributions to the SNF's journal the Daily Post (Dagsposten).
-These included the military commander of Upper Norrland, major general Nils Rosenblad.
+A number of Swedish Nazis and sympathizers were active members of the military, most notably was the future Colonel Alf Meyerhöffer, one of the three MPs who left the Rightist party to join the SNF.
+After the war, it was revealed a number of senior military personnel made financial contributions to the SNF's journal the Dagsposten.
+These included the Commanding General of the VI Military District, Major General Nils Rosenblad.
 During the war, the security service identified Nazis in Sweden, finding in August 1942 101 policemen were affiliated with the movement.
 Among them were twenty one members of the SO and a number of sympathizing former members.